 Draw: Show how the circuit looked when the light was on.
-Be sure to notice where you placed the wires on the light bulb:
+Be sure to notice where you placed the wires on the light bulb: Claim: Write a short one sentence claim.
 Evidence and Reasoning: Write down at least two evidence statements that show that electrical energy has been changed into light energy in your experiment.

-Explanation: Now use your claim from above and add reasoning from your experiment to form an explanation for how the chemical energy from a battery might change into electric energy to light the bulb

-Evidence and Reasoning: Write down at least two evidence statements that show that electrical energy has been changed into light energy in your experiment.
+1. 2.
+Explanation: Now use your claim from above and add reasoning from your experiment to form an explanation for how the chemical energy from a battery might change into electric energy to light the bulb Evidence and Reasoning: Write down at least two evidence statements that show that electrical energy has been changed into light energy in your experiment.